Brockport Students Provide Solutions for Local Community

 Student projects are boosting the regional economy and strengthening ties with the greater Rochester community.

-Not all learning happens in the classroom — and as students at The College at Brockport are proving, not all applications of it should, either.
+Not all learning happens in the classroom — and as students at SUNY Brockport are proving, not all applications of it should, either.

 Students in business and computing sciences courses are bringing theoretical concepts into action by working with community partners, in which both sides benefit.